AASanusi/fshn-api/README.md

 ### Demographics
 - For developers who would like to build Front-end content-sharing web application to be intended for users to iteract with the application.
 ## User Stories
+To aid with viewing the users stories, you can click links to [Github Issues](https://github.com/AASanusi/fashion/issues).
+You can also view the [KANBAN board](https://github.com/users/AASanusi/projects/2).
 ### Epic 1: Navigation
 1. As a user I can view user's avatars so that I can easily identify users of the application.
 2. As a user I can view a navbar from every page so that I can navigate easily between pages.